 Nordic Safe Cities and the Strong Cities Network are pleased to team up again this year for our #TogetherForSafety2022 webinars.
-On Thursday 7 April we will be launching the second in our series of online public events to explore global solutions to hate, polarisation and extremism.
-Registration to attend is now open.
+On Thursday 7 April we held the second in our series of online public events to explore global solutions to hate, polarisation and extremism.

-This session will examine what cities can do to inspire each other and ensure a horizontal knowledge-sharing approach to extremism prevention.
-The session will look at three different levels: national, regional and local alliances, with a particular focus on building local resilience and social cohesion through engaging CSOs.
+This session explores what cities can do to inspire each other and ensure a horizontal knowledge-sharing approach to extremism prevention, and examines different levels: national, regional and local alliances, with a particular focus on building local resilience and social cohesion through engaging CSOs.

 Session 1: The Value of Networks: Ensuring Safety through Partnerships and Alliances